CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 2. __Optional:__ Validate package.json (+R0030)
 3. __Optional:__ Ask to user if the mod should be installed and show it's information (requires 2)
 4. Installation of the mod if accepted
+5. __Optional:__ Inform the user if the installation failed

+The installation may fail if the mod is not compatible with the game version, the CLS version or dosn't implement required components or contains required data.

 ##### Examples